ucsd-cse30-f17/pa1-public/README.md

 $ source ~/.bash_profile
 ```

-This will set things up so you can directly run the {\tt pa1-runner} command.
+This will set things up so you can directly run the "pa1-runner" command.
 It won't work unless you perform these steps.

 See [this description](./description.pdf) for instructions.